hunter-college-ossd-spr-2020/project-evaluation/Ghidra_evaluation.md

 the root level of the repository.
 This is the one to examine.
 There may be different licenses on specific files, but the project will have a main license.
 <br>
+The project has an Apache license 2.0.
+Specifically it has a permissive license.
 ---

 ### Code Base